angelicaalbuquerque/javascript-algorithms-and-data-structures_colt-steele/02_analyzing-performance-of-arrays-and-objetcs/quiz-02-array-operations.md

 ### Pergunta 1:

-What is the big O for adding a key and value into an object?
+What is the big O for pushing into an array?

 - <span style="color:green">O(1)</span>
 - O(n)